Sign Up To Get Goedeker's Summer Clearance Sale Deals And Specials + An Instant Coupon Code!

 Bottom mount refrigerators place the freezer compartment underneath the refrigerator compartment.
 This type is great for energy efficiency and ideal for the household that uses the refrigerator compartment more frequently.
 These refrigerators come in a variety of styles and designs with many optional features to fit every kitchen and budget.

 Freezerless refrigerators do not have a freezer compartment.
 They may also be called all refrigerator models.
 Whether your family has a lot of fresh fruits and vegetables to store or they simply don't eat frozen foods on a regular basis, there are plenty of benefits to choosing a freezerless refrigerator.

 French door refrigerators place the freezer compartment underneath the side-by-side refrigerator compartment.
 This is a unique design that combines both styles with the freezer functioning as a drawer for ease of access.
 This is the newest option available and is becoming increasingly popular.

-Counter depth refrigerators can extend several inches past the counter top or be flush to the counter for an elegant look and feel.
+Counter depth refrigerators are flush with the counter for an elegant look and feel.

 Freestanding refrigerators do not need to be placed within any existent cabinets or countertops.
 They can be situated anywhere in your kitchen.

 Built in refrigerators are only finished in the front and are designed to be built into the design of your kitchen.
 Custom panels and trim kits can be applied after installation to achieve that custom look and feel.

 Drawer refrigerators provide incredible extra cold storage in your kitchen.